dabeng/OrgChart/README.md

 ### Methods
 #### $container.orgchart(options)
 Embeds an organization chart in designated container.
-Accepts an optional options object.
+Accepts an options object and you can go through the "options" section to find which options are required.
 #### .orgchart('addParent')
 #### .orgchart('addSiblings')
 #### .orgchart('addChildren'）
+#### .orgchart('removeNodes'）

 ## Browser Compatibility
 - Chrome 19+